+Once the investigation is completed, the authorized adjudicative entity SHALL adjudicate the investigation and report the final eligibility determination to the Central Verification System (or successor) and, if applicable, their enrollment in the Continuous Vetting Program as defined in [EO 13764].
+This determination SHALL be recorded in or referenced by the PIV enrollment record to reflect PIV eligibility for the PIV cardholder.

-System (or successor).
-This determination SHALL be recorded in the PIV enrollment 566 record to reflect PIV eligibility for the PIV cardholder and, if applicable, their enrollment 567 in the Continuous Vetting Program.
-568 issuers must work closely with their personnel security/suitability offices to ensure 570 adherence to the latest federal personnel vetting guidance as provided by the Executive 571 Agents.
+For full guidance on PIV credentialing investigative and adjudicative requirements, to include continuous vetting, issuers must work closely with their personnel security/suitability offices to ensure adherence to the latest federal personnel vetting guidance as provided by the Executive Agents.